Wednesday, November 19, 2008

 Description

 In this project, you will develop a browser-based mashup (from at least two sources) of your choice, pending on instructor approval.
-No later than Friday, 14 November, should you have discussed your project choice with the instructor and finalized the project requirements.
-This project is a great opportunity for your group to get really creative.
+No later than Sunday, 4 April, should you have discussed your project choice with the instructor and finalized the project requirements.
+This project is a great opportunity for your group to get really creative and have lots of fun.
 (Hint: keep it simple!
 As many of the examples show, some useful mashups are extremely simple.)

 General requirements